Collection Development Policy – 2023 Amended

 Maps: Maps are a small part of the library collection.
 They will be purchased as needed to provide support for instruction.

 Print Periodicals: Selection of periodical titles will be determined by the general criteria used in the selection of all materials.
 In addition, full-text availability in one of the library’s subscription databases will be a factor in the selection of print subscriptions.
 Selectors are responsible for recommending print periodicals that support the curriculum in their subject area.
 The Periodicals Librarian is responsible for managing the selection and deselection of print periodicals throughout the Madison College Library System.
-Serial subscriptions will be evaluated for renewal annually, taking into account circulation statistics and cost-per-use.
+Serial subscriptions will be evaluated for renewal annually, considering circulation statistics and cost-per-use.
 The budget for print serials is managed separately from the print acquisitions budget with a percentage set aside for popular titles.

 The library accepts gift materials/donations with the understanding that the library, at its discretion, will only add items to the collection that meet its needs.
 Gifts will be judged by the same selection guidelines as purchased material.

 Additional criteria for accepting gifts include specific age restrictions and condition of the item.
 Nonfiction books must be less than five years old; technology books must be less than two years old.
 There is no age restriction for fiction.
-Items must be in good condition with no sign of mildew, insects, or excess wear and tear.
+All donated Items must be in good condition with no sign of mildew, insects, or excess wear and tear.
 Items that do not meet these guidelines will be disposed of as the library sees fit.

 Weeding the collection by discarding materials is as important in maintaining a useful collection as is the careful selection of new materials.
-The Collection Development Librarian will direct the ongoing weeding process, which will generally be carried out by the staff member responsible for the subject area or location in question.
+The Collection Development Librarian will direct the ongoing weeding process, which is conducted by librarians responsible for the subject area or location in question.
 The Madison College Libraries collection is intended to be a useful, working resource, not an archival collection.
-Obsolete and inappropriate materials occupy expensive storage space and may in fact provide students with information which is no longer accurate.
-Generally, material which is outdated, little used and/or in poor condition will be discarded.
+Obsolete (or no longer relevant) materials occupy expensive storage space and may in fact provide students with information which is no longer accurate.
+Materials that are outdated, little used and/or in poor condition will be discarded.
 Materials that have received no circulation for at least 10 years should be reviewed for relocation to storage or transfer to regional campus libraries.
 Unless the work is considered timeless or classic.
 Materials with no circulation for at least 15 years should be reviewed for withdrawal from the collection.
 The library strives to offer materials from the widest variety of viewpoints regardless of the popularity of subject, author, or opinion.
 Consider gaps in information that would be created by the removal of items (little information on the topic, no newer information available, etc.).